-After the conclusion of the presentation of Prosecution evidence, the Trial Chamber can rule of whether there is a case to answer.
-If the Chamber believes that the Prosecution has not presented sufficient evidence to prove certain charge(s), it can dismiss those charges before the beginning of the presentation of defence evidence.
+After the conclusion of the presentation of Prosecution evidence, the Trial Chamber can rule on whether there is a case to answer.
+If the Chamber believes that the Prosecution has not presented sufficient evidence to prove certain charges, it can dismiss those charges before the beginning of the presentation of Defence evidence.

-Following the conclusion of the Prosecution's case on 2 March 2004 both Vidoje Blagojević and Dragan Jokić filed separate motions for full acquittals under Rule 98bis.
-On 5 April 2004, the Trial Chamber entered a judgement of acquittal for Vidoje Blagojević on counts 2 to 4 of the indictment, insofar as his individual criminal responsibility was alleged under Article 7(1) for planning, instigating, ordering and committing the crimes.
-The Trial Chamber further entered a judgement of acquittal on counts 5 and 6 of the indictment, insofar as Vidoje Blagojević's individual criminal responsibility is alleged under Article 7(1) for planning, instigating and ordering the crimes.
+Following the conclusion of the Prosecution's case on 2 March 2004, Blagojević and Jokić filed separate motions for full acquittals under Rule 98bis.

+On 5 April 2004, the Trial Chamber entered a judgement of acquittal for Blagojević on counts 2 to 4 of the indictment (extermination; murder as a crime against humanity; and murder as a violation of the laws or customs of war), insofar as his individual criminal responsibility was alleged under Article 7(1) for planning, instigating, ordering and committing the crimes.

+The Chamber further entered a judgement of acquittal on counts 5 and 6 of the indictment (persecutions; inhumane acts), insofar as Blagojević's individual criminal responsibility was alleged under Article 7(1) for planning, instigating and ordering the crimes.

-Dragan Jokić was acquitted on Counts 2 to 5 of the indictment insofar as his individual criminal responsibility is alleged under Article 7(1) for planning, instigating and ordering the crimes.
-In respect to all other grounds of appeal the motions of the defendants were dismissed.
+Jokić was acquitted on Counts 2 to 5 of the indictment insofar as his individual criminal responsibility was alleged under Article 7(1) for planning, instigating and ordering the crimes.

+In respect to all other grounds, the motions of the defendants were dismissed.